plaindocs/sourcefabric-development/coding/git.rst

    This page is not intended as a generic guide to using GitHub but as a guide to using Github at Sourcefabric.

-..
-We are glad to receive your contributions in some other ways, especially if you have decided not to be a GitHub user.
-Submitting GitHub Pull Requests though makes the job of the core developers a lot easier, for example when reviewing the code, and increases the likelihood of getting your contribution merged into our products.

 Installing and Setting up Git
 -----------------------------

 ..
 This looks like generic git stuff to me.
 Delete?
-TODO:
+TODO: @Holman

 You can download Git and get it installed, but you better do that with the help of your Operating System's software manager, it is always easier.